hantsy/quarkus-sandbox/01-start.md

 > mvn quarkus:add-extension -Dextension=hibernate-validator
 ```

-It will add `quarkus-hibernate-validator` into dependencies.
+It will add artifact `quarkus-hibernate-validator` into dependencies.

 ```xml
 <dependency>